mariana-ribeir/Camera-Processor-ros2/README.md

 # Camera Processor ROS2 Package

-This ROS2 package simulates a camera using a video file and publishes frames as ROS2 image messages (`sensor_msgs/Image`).
+This ROS2 package simulates a camera using a video file and publishes frames as ROS2 image messages.
 It also includes a placeholder for vision processing (`processor.py`).

 ## Features